Around the world, we work to protect the well-being of children caught up in natural, man-made and complex emergencies.

 Children who have experienced conflict must find ways to cope with their memories of distressing experiences which may well have long-term repercussions and affect their whole life.

-World Vision is working to help children and their communities become more resilient in contexts of conflict through solid early warning systems and conflict mitigation measures such as community-level interfaith work and peacebuilding.
+We are working to help children and their communities become more resilient in contexts of conflict through solid early warning systems and conflict mitigation measures such as community-level interfaith work and peacebuilding.

 We also continue to prepare and implement humanitarian responses relevant to the needs of these children and their communities, and rehabilitation and post-conflict programmes that are sustainable and built on local capacities.